 - Loud snoring and pauses in breathing during sleep

-- Atypical sleep behaviors
+- Atypical sleep behaviours

 - Difficulty getting to sleep and staying asleep

 - Rhythmic movements / twitching of legs while asleep

 What are the common sleep conditions seen at our sleep service?

 - Sleep apnoea and other sleep disordered breathing

 - Parasomnias – Sleep walking, REM sleep behaviour disorder, nightmares and night terrors

 - Circadian Rhythm disorders (including delayed sleep phase disorder)